The UToledo Libraries provide access to the classic e-book Measurement in Nursing and Health Research. Access this text by following the link below.

 Search by Outcome

 When starting an EBP project, the majority of practitioners will not automatically know what validated instrument to use to assess/evaluate outcomes.
 Therefore, it is necessary to search for one that can be used.
-To identify outcome measures, you can search for articles (including research studies) that use existing tools or instruments.

 In CINAHL (and other library databases) you can combine your search terms for your outcome (i.e. quality of life) with specific search terms for measurement tools, such as: